jlevy/kmd/kmd/docs/markdown/topics/b1_kmd_overview.md

 configs, and exports.
 Most text items are stored in Markdown format with YAML front matter (the same format used by Jekyll or other static site generators), optionaly with some HTML for structure if needed.
-But with kmd you can process or export items in any other format you wish, like a PDF or a webpage.
+But with Kmd you can process or export items in any other format you wish, like a PDF or a webpage.

 All items have a **source path**, which is simply the path of the file relative to the